lesonly/ISNet/README.md

 - download the official pretrained model ([Baidu drive](https://pan.baidu.com/s/1zRhAaGlunIZEOopNSxZNxw code：fv6m)) of ResNet-50 implemented in Pytorch if you want to train the network again.
-- download or put the RGB saliency benchmark datasets ([Baidu drive](https://pan.baidu.com/s/1kUPZGSe1CN4AOVmB3R3Qxg code：sfx6)) in the folder of `dataset` for training or test.
+- download or put the RGB saliency benchmark datasets ([Baidu drive](https://pan.baidu.com/s/1kUPZGSe1CN4AOVmB3R3Qxg code：sfx6)) in the folder of `data` for training or test.

 ## generate the extended boundary mask
 After preparing the data folder, you need to use the enlarge_b.py to generate the extended boundary mask mask for training.
 Run this command
 ```
-python data2/enlarged_b.py
+python data4/enlarged_b.py
 ```
 ## generate the dilated and eroded mask for extended difference loss function
 After preparing the data folder, you need to use the dilate_erode.py to generate the dilated and eroded mask for extended difference loss function for training.
 Run this command